 ParkAmigo is driveway sharing startup.
-I joined in late 2018, performed detailed usability assessments of the current App and redesigned its UX and UI from the ground up.
-This case study covers the redesign process and focus on the interactions of “Find Parking”.
+In late 2018, I performed detailed usability assessments of the current App and redesigned its UX and UI from the ground up.
+This case study covers the redesign process and focus on the interactions to “Find Parking”.

 Easily jump between choices and see the rates and time limits for comparison.